user234683/youtube-local/README.md

 - [ ] Subscriptions: Option to mark what has been watched
 - [ ] Subscriptions: Option to filter videos based on keywords in title or description
 - [ ] Subscriptions: Delete old entries and thumbnails
-- [ ] Support for more sites, such as Vimeo, Dailymotion, LBRY, etc.
+- [ ] Support for more sites, such as Vimeo, Dailymotion, LBRY, etc

 ## Installing